 The moment you walk downstairs, you will find yourself facing what looks like a magical colonnade.
 Look around and the seemingly endless columns will bring an instant effect on your mood.
-The sound, light effect, water and overall surroundings of the place takes you to another world.
+The sound, light effect, water and overall surroundings of the place take you to another world.
 It is dark but sure pleasant to wander around, away from the hustle and bustle of street level.

-Visually magnificent, it’s yet another proof of the Romans’ expertise in building hydraulic systems, and its eastern half carried on with tradition.
+Visually magnificent, it’s yet another proof of the Romans’ expertise in building hydraulic systems, and its eastern half carried on with the tradition.
 It’s a mysterious place that, according to some research, took some 7,000 slaves to build for a capacity of some 80,000 cubic metres of water.

 Your visit will take place along wooden boardwalks and you will see 336 massive pillars crowned with finely decorated Ionic and Corinthian capitals.
 Get off the corridor to admire the suggestive Medusa heads, one placed upside down and one at 90 degrees.

 You will absolutely love snapping pictures of this suggestive underground cistern.
 It’s pretty dark so make sure you have a bright lens and a tripod.